The consequences of the new international economic order on developing countries Plattsburgh, 30/08-02/09 Maria Negreponti-Delivanis

 the extreme neoconservative monetary policy, there are still valid reasons for

 concern about its near and distant future.
-The difficulties facing the US economy are
+The difficulties facing the US

 (2) That is considered normal,